|7th Five Year Plan (Vol-2)||<<

 17.57 Appropriate management structures will be created for various large national facilities to ensure their effective and optimal utilisation.

 17.59 Implementation of the various recommendation;in the plan document will have to be given highest priority Innovative approaches to ensure implementation ar< called for.
-The present administrative and managemen system clearly need substantial change; in particular, th( practices normally adopted in Government are used fo the S&T sector also, where these are wholly inappropri ate; the S&T sector calls for a more flexible approact which can cater to innovation and rapid change.
-Withou urgent and deliberate actions, the investment in S&1 cannot yield returns commensurate with its true potential
+The present administrative and managemen system clearly need substantial change; in particular, th( practices normally adopted in Government are used fo the S and T sector also, where these are wholly inappropri ate; the S and T sector calls for a more flexible approact which can cater to innovation and rapid change.
+Withou urgent and deliberate actions, the investment in S and 1 cannot yield returns commensurate with its true potential

 Science and Technology Missions and Linkages

 17.60 The basic effort in the Seventh Plan will be tc ensure that science and technology has a significan positive impact on the functioning of the country, through improvement and enlargement of its agriculture, industry and various infrastructure sectors.
-For this, S&T has tc relate closely to the objectives in these sectors, to the investments and economics involved and to the available materials and skills.
-This calls for goal-directed S&1 efforts.
+For this, S and T has tc relate closely to the objectives in these sectors, to the investments and economics involved and to the available materials and skills.
+This calls for goal-directed S and 1 efforts.
 A mission-oriented apporach to technologica development can foster relevance and provide motivation automatically establish organic linkages, which are live and working, between sectors which otherwise tend tc remain compartmentalised, and would also indroduce the sense of urgency required to meet time-targets.

 17.62 Most natural linkages arise between two or more organisations when they are jointly engaged in accomplishing a task.
-However, there will be other measures needed for this purpose, such as representation of senior persons from R&D establishments on the boards of industrial enterprises and vice versa.
+However, there will be other measures needed for this purpose, such as representation of senior persons from R and D establishments on the boards of industrial enterprises and vice versa.
 Agreements would have to be concluded between universities, research laboratories and industry for exchange of personnel.
-The need for mobility of S&T personnel is essential.
+The need for mobility of S and T personnel is essential.
 Consultancy organisations should be encouraged because they can act as agents for collecting and using the experience, techniques and people available in different organisations.

 Thrust areas in science and technology